sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

 {{< /language-toggle >}}

+{{% notice protip %}}
+**PRO TIP**: You can also [view complete resource definitions in the Sensu web UI](../../../web-ui/view-manage-resources/#view-resource-data-in-the-web-ui).
+{{% /notice %}}

 ## Confirm that your check is collecting metrics

-If the check output is formatted correctly according to its `output_metric_format`, the metrics will be extracted in Sensu metric format and passed to the observability pipeline for handling.
+If the check is collecting metrics correctly according to its `output_metric_format`, the metrics will be extracted in Sensu metric format and passed to the observability pipeline for handling.
 The Sensu agent will log errors if it cannot parse the check output.

 Add a [debug handler][10] to write metric events to a file for inspection.